 The agreement won support from all 27 E.U. member nations, and von der Leyen and other officials maintain the benefits for Europe outweigh the concessions.

 'A propaganda victory'

 Xi called the agreement "balanced, high standard and mutually beneficial," China’s official Xinhua News Agency reported.

-Jorge Guajardo, a former Mexican ambassador to China who nows counsels clients on Latin American and Chinese affairs at Washington’s McLarty Associates, said he believes it is wrong for the E.U. to hand China “a propaganda victory” in light of its handling of Hong Kong and Xinjiang’s Uighur population.
-“No concession from China is worth it,” he said on Twitter.
-“China needed the legitimacy — E.U. failed in granting it.”
+Jorge Guajardo, a former Mexican ambassador to China who counsels clients on Latin American and Chinese affairs at Washington's McLarty Associates, said he believes it is wrong for the E.U. to hand China "a propaganda victory" in light of its treatment of Hong Kong and Xinjiang's Uyghurs.
+"No concession from China is worth it," he said.
+"China needed the legitimacy — E.U. failed in granting it."

 U.S. officials, in both the Democratic and Republican parties, have said the agreement would undercut pressure on China to change its state-run economy.
 U.S. Senator Rick Scott, Republican of Florida, spread the blame around, saying any trade deal with China should be "off the table if they continue to violate human rights and use slave labor.
 The E.U. must not succumb to Beijing’s pressures, and Germany should heed the voice of those in Europe who stand for human rights."